0xkylm/0xkylm.github.io/content/posts/OffensiveLLVM.md

 }
 ```

-And finally we can take the to functions, take every call of add, and replace with a call of sub
+Finally we can replace every call to add with a call to sub.

 ```cpp
     if (!InMemoryLLVM(M, sub_bc, sub_bc_len)) {